-Those on the disorder blame all others for anything that is wrong with their own lives, meaning they are unable or unaware of what actions they’ve taken towards others, the mistakes they have made, so they can not make changes as to who they are as they simply do not see themselves as the problem.
+Those with the disorder blame all others for anything that is wrong with their own lives, meaning they are unable or unaware of what actions they’ve taken towards others and the mistakes they have made, so they can not make changes as to who they are as they simply do not see themselves as the problem.

 9. Personalisation.
-With someone on the narcissist personality disorder spectrum, they feel entitled, so to them; it’s all about them; in one way, they have got something right here, as we should all make sure that we are good within ourselves, there is a difference between a narcissist all about me and self-care, they are in it to win it at all costs, they are most often not interested in what happens to those around them, so long as all their needs are being met, if they believe being nice to someone will meet their needs, they will be nice, if they think being nasty will meet their needs they will be nasty, in reality, it’s about giving to ourselves, then giving to others, if you have £10.00.
-You need to buy your children food, yet your friends are really struggling, you don’t provide them with the £10.00 while you and your children go hungry, people need to look after themselves, yet if you have more money coming in the next day, so you can split it if you have enough with £5 give them £5.
+With someone on the narcissist personality disorder spectrum, they feel entitled, so to them; it’s all about them; in one way, they have got something right here, as we should all make sure that we are good within ourselves.
+There is a difference between being a narcissist all about me and self-care.
+They are in it to win it at all costs.
+They are most often not interested in what happens to those around them so long as all their needs are being met.
+If they believe being nice to someone will meet their needs, they will be nice.
+If they think being nasty will meet their needs, they will be nasty.
+In reality, it’s about giving to ourselves, then giving to others, if you have £10.00.
+You need to buy your children food, yet your friends are really struggling.
+You don’t provide them with the £10.00 while you and your children go hungry, people need to look after themselves, yet if you have more money coming in the next day, so you can split it if you have enough with £5 give them £5.
 Or if you have plenty of food in and you’re good, you might invite them for dinner, provide them with food, provide them with cash until they are on their feet again.
 Then they help you out in times of need great.
 If they leave you to struggle in times of need when they could help, they are not the people for you.
-A narcissist is all about self so that you could be struggling financially.
+A narcissist is all about self, so that you could be struggling financially.
 Yet, they will take your money and happily spend it.
 Some will even have their own as well as take yours when you ask for it back.
 They will dent all knowledge, blame you, pity play or cause an argument.

 As they believe people are an extension of themselves, they believe whatever others do or say is a direct reaction to them, they take everything personally, if someone achieves it is down to them, if someone speaks against them, they have criticised them, if they are late, they will blame any external source and never themselves, as to them personally it was someone else’s fault.